shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 **In this section, explain how the game should be played.
 Treat this as a manual within a game.
 It is encouraged to explain the button mappings and the most optimal gameplay strategy.**

+Our gameplay is relatively simple.
+Through progressing through choices, you want to get to the end goal of finishing the story and seeing it to the end.

+Right arrow key and enter allows you to progress the dialogue box.

+Use your mouse to pick choices.

+Press 'S' to save the game and reopen the game on the spot you left off.

 # Main Roles #